Lokendra-rawat/react-coding-challange/README.md

 #### 3. Impress us with your skills

 ## Challenge
-You have to crate a markdown editor similar if not familier take a look (https://guides.github.com/features/mastering-markdown/).
+You have to crate a markdown editor if not familier take a look (https://guides.github.com/features/mastering-markdown/).
 It should be divided into two sections one where user can write markdown and other where he can see what it's going to look like.

 ## Requirements